Fredf10/starfish_networkReduction_tmp/tasks.md

 * Get website privileges for Fredrik, Jacob and Leif (Assigned to:Vinz)
 * Fix WD manager so that WD's are successfully created from command line (Vinz)
 * Ensure that the config file is generated when first running the code (Vinz)
+* Fix vnc to not printout options for CSV BCs and RVs (Assigned to:Vinz)
+* VNC never should crash while loading networks and vessels from xml and csv (delimiter still problematic).
+(Vinz)